yhd9487/Image-Processing-App/README.md

 for Prof. John Muccigrosso (Jmuccigr) with the help of Dr. Emily Hill (emhill), during the Drew University Software Engineering class (CS 340) of the Fall 2021 semester.

+In the year of Spring 2022 semester, Haoda Yu(yhd9487) James Fortier(Jfort13) and Ke Wang(KeWang-HSK) take over the project during the Drew University Adv.
+Topics in Comp Science class (CSCI 390) and finnaly delivered project to Prof. John Muccigrosso (Jmuccigr) with the help of Dr. Emily Hill (emhill).

 The application does modifications and improvements on scanned images of text and PDFs.